yoannlr/eugene/man.md

 # CONFIGURATION

-Handlers are declared in eugene's configuration file, usually `~/.config/eugene/eugene.yml`.
+Handlers are declared in eugene's configuration file, usually `~/.config/eugene/eugene.yml`. eugene will generate a sample config file for you on it's first execution.

 In the `handlers` section of the configuration file, each handler is made out of the following fields: